 - In a small skillet over medium heat, melt the butter until it begins to foam.
 Continue to cook and stir frequently until it turns amber in color.
 Remove from heat and pour into a small bowl.
 Scrape the brown bits into the bowl with the melted butter as well.
 Allow the mixture to solidify but remain as soft as you would use for typical cookies.
 To speed up the process, you can place in the refrigerator.
 If you’d like, you can also do this a few days in advance and store in room temperature to keep soft.
 Butter is perfectly safe kept at room temperature.

-- Stir together flour, baking soda, salt and spices in a small bowl.
+- Stir together flour, cornstarch, baking soda, salt and spices in a small bowl.
 Set aside.